 ProjectManager.com Has the Best Gantt Chart

-Google Sheets will only get you so far.
+Google Sheets is not a Gantt chart software and will only get you so far.
 You can’t link dependencies, set milestones, assign your team from the Gantt, monitor their progress, easily share and collaborate to the extent that you can with ProjectManager.com.

-If you find that you’ve run into a wall, it’s time to try ProjectManager.com and see what a Gantt chart can do without giving you a headache.
+If you find that you’ve run into a wall, it’s time to try ProjectManager and see what a Gantt chart tool can do without giving you a headache.
 Our award-winning project management software organizes all your tasks, your team and your project for greater efficiencies.

 Join the tens of thousands of teams that already succeed with our tool.
 See why NASA, Bank of America and Ralph Lauren have chosen to use us when managing their projects.
 Don’t bother with Google or Excel, upload that file and get productive.
 Take our free 30-day trial today.